 When prescribing Intuniv, the doctor will typically begin with the lowest dosage and then gradually increase this until the child’s symptoms are under control.

-The manufacturers recommend starting at a dosage of 1 mg per day and increasing this incrementally by no more than 1 mg per week.
+The manufacturer recommends starting at a dosage of 1 mg per day and increasing this incrementally by no more than 1 mg per week.
 The maximum recommended dosage is 4 mg per day.

 It is also important to take the pill at the same time every day, such as in the morning or evening, even on weekends and holidays.
 Missing doses may cause unpleasant side effects.

-If a child misses two or more doses, the doctor may suggest restarting at the original 1 mg per day dosage and gradually adjusting this back up to their regular dosage.
+If a child misses two or more doses, the doctor may suggest restarting at the original 1-mg-per-day dosage and gradually increasing this to reach their regular dosage.

-Stopping the medication abruptly can also cause uncomfortable side effects.
-The manufacturers recommend slowly reducing the dosage by 1 mg every 3 to 7 days.
+Stopping the medication abruptly can also cause potentially dangerous side effects, including transient hypertension.
+The manufacturer advises slowly reducing the dosage by 1 mg every 3–7 days.

-Like all medications, guanfacine can cause side effects.
-Possible side effects include:
+As with all medications, guanfacine can cause side effects.
+The most common side effects include:

 - low blood pressure